mytahir/fudwriter/README.md

 Are you a student like me, want to learn C# (CSharp) and contribute to this project?
 So Start from here:
 * Learn C# at [Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/)
 * Learn Git & Github at [Github](https://guides.github.com/)
-* But Read Less Code More!
+* Read Less Code More!

 For Contributions, consider [Contribution Guidelines](.github/CONTRIBUTING.md) before making any changes to the repo.